zydeco-lang/zydeco/README.md

 - `lang/`: the library implementing the parser, type checker and interpreter for the Zydeco language.
+- `lang/lib/`: standard library and example code (also serving as test cases)
-- `lang/tests/`: test cases and example code
+- `lang/tests/`: legacy test cases and example code
 - `cli/` Command-line interface
 - `web/` Web interface